Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-2/_posts/2001-01-01-variables.md

 </div>

 <div id="Overview" class="tabcontent" style="display:block"  markdown="1">
-In MART 120, we talked about the variables, but I always think it's good to revisit and make sure we feel comfortable before moving on.
+In MART 120, we talked about the variables, but I always think it's good to revisit and make sure we feel comfortable before moving on.\

+<a href="https://montana-media-arts.github.io/120_CreativeCoding1-Fall2020/modules/week-10/variables/" target="_new">MART 120 Variables</a>

 </div>
 <div id="What" class="tabcontent" markdown="1">